The ability to accurately forecast is the difference between having a profitable project and losing money—all while minimizing risk.

 In other words, don’t let your inadequate budget forecasting undermine your projects—instead, learn to get ahead with a unified ERP solution.

-With the right software, “they also can know where their active projects stand at any time, in terms of profitability, by forcing the project managers to go into the software and actually update each of the line-item costs on a weekly or biweekly basis,” Jennings adds.
+With the right construction software, “they also can know where their active projects stand at any time, in terms of profitability, by forcing the project managers to go into the software and actually update each of the line-item costs on a weekly or biweekly basis,” Jennings adds.
 “This brings tremendous confidence to the owners and CEOs and will allow them to expand their surety bonding for their backlog of projects.”

 Want to learn more?
 Read part 2 and part 3 of our ‘Forecasting with Confidence’ blog series, or visit our Resources section to view our consolidated library of industry best practices and success stories.